microsoft/winget-cli-restsource/Tools/PowershellModule/doc/PowerShell/Get-WinGetManifest.md

 ```

 ### -SubscriptionName
-\[Optional\] Name of the Azure Subscription that contains the Azure Function which contains the Rest APIs.
+\[Optional\] Name of the Azure Subscription that contains the Azure Function which contains the REST APIs.

 ```yaml
 Type: String